Pyramid Writer's Guidelines

 - A bit about you (optional).
 If you like, you can also include a brief history of your published work, other information about your writing, or expertise in the area written about; this helps us get to know you, but it's optional.
 (This can be a copy/paste from the query letter, if you included it there.)

 - An article!
 The article should be spell-checked and proofread before we ever see it.
 Failure to do so seriously harms your chances of a sale.
 The article should have a title; under the title should be your name as you want it to appear in the magazine (many writers forget this part!
 Don't!).
 The article should be written either using this Microsoft Word template (if it's a generic article) or this GURPS style guide (if it's a GURPS article); both are linked via the "Writing for Steve Jackson Games" site.
-(This is a big change from previous versions of Pyramid!)
 The article should be written in American English; do not use British/Canadian spellings of words like armor and authorize.

 - Any attachments required.
 If your adventure needs maps, diagrams, or photographs of any kind, you must provide them.
 At this time, we are generally unable to redraw these illustrations; if your graphics are unsuitable for publication and your article requires them, we'll probably be forced to reject the article.
 Unfortunately, Pyramid doesn't have a huge art budget, so we can't pay much for any such pieces (although we do pay!); you should mention any maps or illustrations in your query letter, and we will let you know how much we are likely to offer at that point.
-If your attachments are 5MB or less total, feel free to send them with your article.
+If your attachments are 10MB or less total, feel free to send them with your article.
 If they are larger than that, then mention them in your query letter (where we should tell you what to do with them when we respond) or keep them in reserve until we ask for them.
-All graphics should be 300dpi and sized accordingly.
+All graphics should be 300dpi and at the size you hope they will be included in the magazine.
+(If in doubt, ask the Editor.)
 Keep in mind that, unlike text, our ability to edit graphics is limited, and an otherwise-brilliant article that hinges on a lousy-looking map will probably be rejected.
 (Also, you must have permission to use all images or maps you send us!
-Don't assume that a useful diagram you found on the Internet is "free for the taking"; it almost certainly isn't.)
+Don't assume that a useful diagram you found on the Internet is "free for the taking"; it almost certainly is not.)

 What We Pay